RBootsGames/deluge-autoremoveplus/README.md

 ## Forked to modify according to the [instructions found here](https://tricksty.com/uncategorized/deluge-modify-autoremoveplus-plugin-to-delete-dead-torrents-based-on-availability).
 I've done virtually no testing but it works for my purposes on Deluge v2 WebUI.
 Enjoy.
+### Forked from kevindelaney to fix an error that was preventing the script from running.
+I changed about 4 lines in the `core.py` file.

 AutoRemovePlus
 ==============